 There are three main things that I look at during an assessment of a client with sleeping difficulties.
 Firstly, their sleep pressure and if this is high enough each night when they are going to bed.
 Secondly, their circadian rhythms and if they are in bed at the right times based on their internal body clock.
 The last factor is hyper-arousal, or how active their brains are during the day and at night.

 Hyper-arousal tends to be the main problem for the majority of individuals that I see with chronic insomnia.
-By the time they come to see me they have generally tried as many of the sleep hygiene instructions that they can and are getting more and more frustrated and worried that their sleep isn’t improving.
-What they often don’t realise is that this frustration and worry is only further elevating their nocturnal hyper-arousal, and it is preventing them from getting the very thing that they desire – a nice, deep, restful and restorative sleep.
+By the time they come to see me, they have generally tried as many of the sleep hygiene instructions that they can and are getting more and more frustrated and worried that their sleep isn’t improving.
+What they often don’t realise is that this frustration and worry are only further elevating their nocturnal hyper-arousal, and it is preventing them from getting the very thing that they desire – a nice, deep, restful and restorative sleep.

 Cognitive arousal, or a busy mind, is ten times more likely to be rated as the reason for sleep difficulties by patients with insomnia than physical arousal, or a tense and restless body.
 Given how much information people are exposed to these days, and how little they tend to move, this doesn’t surprise me at all.
 Just think about how many people you see on their phones wherever you go.
 I even saw someone checking their phone whilst skateboarding the other day.